apache/spark/docs/sql-ref-syntax-ddl-create-table-hiveformat.md

 <dl>
   <dt><code><em>TBLPROPERTIES</em></code></dt>
   <dd>
-	Table properties that has to be set are specified,such as `created.by.user`, `owner`, etc.
+	Table properties that have to be set are specified, such as `created.by.user`, `owner`, etc.
   </dd>
 </dl>